Hepatitis B

 • Vemlidy (tenofovir alafenamide; TAF)

-Talk with your health care provider about treatment options and continue to get checked on a regular basis to prevent or minimize liver damage.
+Talk with your healthcare provider about treatment options and continue to get checked regularly to prevent or minimize liver damage.
 In addition to medical treatment, you can improve the health of your liver by:

 • Avoiding alcohol